SSD and SSI Myths

 Since Supplemental Security Income is a means-tested program, you will not be approved for benefits if your income and existing financial resources are above a certain threshold.
 This does not mean that you will automatically be disqualified if you begin receiving SSD benefits, and in fact many people are able to receive both types of benefits.

 I Don't Need an Attorney to Represent My Claim

+Don't take chances with the outcome of your case.
 Contact us now for a free consultation and to begin working on your claim.

 I want to take this time to say thank you for all the work Mike, Tammy, Brenda and all the rest of your office staff.
 I was ...- Rose and Bryan

 I was injured on the job in 2006, and due to improper care from Workers Comp I developed CRPS.
 I had Mike Clawson for my ...- Donna Baumann